 There had been questions about which bike might be available to Miller if he was to stay at Pramac, given that Bagnaia’s contract stipulates that he shall be given a Desmosedici GP20 next year.

-While Pramac Racing presently operates the current year bike and a year-old version, for Miller and Bagnaia respectively, but team manager Francesco Guidotti claimed during Friday practice at Mugello that the Australian would also receive the latest specification Ducati if he stayed put.
+While Pramac Racing presently operates the current year bike and a year-old version, for Miller and Bagnaia respectively, team manager Francesco Guidotti claimed during Friday practice at Mugello that the Australian would also receive the latest specification Ducati if he stayed put.

 When asked to clarify if he would also have to have a GP20 to remain at Pramac in 2020, Miller confirmed that condition.